-The cover letter is a chance to sell yourself.
+It is another chance to sell yourself.

 Claims adjusters: your resume states your qualifications and experience, but it doesn’t say WHY you will be a perfect match for the insurance job you are applying for.
 Claims adjusters who don’t send a cover letter miss the opportunity to sell themselves to a company.

-A cover letter gives insight into your personality.
+It gives more insight into your personality.

-Your cover letter gives you the chance to show off your personality, energy and accomplishments.
+It’s an additional opportunity to show off your personality, energy and accomplishments.
 Add your achievements so that you’ll stand out more!

-A cover letter explains what your resume can’t.
+It explains what your resume can’t.